GemeenteNijmegen/os-remote-sensing/R/README.md

 # Remote Sensing of green (private) urban spaces

-This repository contains the code for detecting vegetation in private gardens within dutch neighbourhoods.
+This repository contains the R-code for detecting vegetation in neighbourhoods and private gardens.
 Vegetation detection is based on Color-infrared (CIR) aerial photography and the NDVI vegetation metric.

-NDVI-ranges vegetation in this research:
-       -1 to -0.1: water
-       -0.1 to 0.2: sand/stone
-       0.2 to 0.3: grasses, weed
-       0.3 to 0.5: low to medium vegetation (substantial vegetation) 0.5 to 1: intensive vegetation, high vegetation, trees

 ## Open Data
 The procedure generates insights based on open data:
 - PDOK, nationaalgeoregister.nl (vector data)
 - Aerial photo, opendata.beeldmateriaal.nl (raster data)
 - Actueel Hoogtebestand Nederland (AHN) (raster data)

-## Open Source
-The procedure is available in both Python and R programming language.

 ## Methodology
 More information is available in the [presentation slides](https://datasciencevng.nl/s/fp97uFYyVmACYZuB)